 Universities are marketing to young people constantly, and parents and advisors sometimes have motivations or metrics that mean they guide a young person towards a particular profession, type of university, or course.

 A lack of quality information and impartial guidance can have a hugely detrimental effect on good decision making.

-UCAS Fairs, University Open Days, work experience, and insight events are all great ways to help with the decision making process.
+UCAS Fairs, University Open Days, work experience, and insight events are all great ways to help with the decision-making process.

 Peer-to-peer is particularly effective because their peers are either going through, or have recently gone through, exactly the same process of making life-changing decisions about their future.

-Indeed, over 70% of graduate employers in the UK are open to applicants from any degree discipline.
+In fact, over 70% of graduate employers in the UK are open to applicants from any degree discipline.
 This is because they value the transferable skills gained from any degree subject.

 5. Tech-enabled decisions

 Let’s face it, students love technology (maybe too much at times!).

 Technology is contributing to the problem of overwhelming students with too much information, but it can also be such a powerful tool in making good decisions and therefore, it needs to be embraced.

 Throughout the decision-making process, technology is invaluable.
 However, there are some excellent psychometric tools to help students reflect on their personality, aptitudes, and interests.
 Plus, you can find lots of excellent career and university exploration tools online to help with the opportunity awareness stage.